Introduction

 plt.show()

-Theoretical elegance is one thing, but practical speed is another.
-Von Neumann himself made a fascinating observation: on the ENIAC, it was actually “slightly quicker to use a truncated power series for log(1-T)” than to perform all the comparisons his method required.
+Mathematical elegance doesn’t always translate to computational efficiency.
+Von Neumann himself observed that on the ENIAC, it was actually “slightly quicker to use a truncated power series for log(1-T)” than to perform all the comparisons his method required.

-Let’s see how they stack up in a modern Python environment.
+Let’s benchmark both approaches in a modern Python environment:

 import time